paramireze/paramireze.github.io/_posts/2018-06-09-live-from-tampa.markdown

 ## Arepas
 Arepas is a corn based pancake like substance that can be stuff with veggies, meats, cheeses.
 They make for a good choice if you are looking for a bready like gluten free meal.
-Arepa's can be typically found being made and sold by street vendors on the streets of Venezuela and Columbia.
+Arepa's can be typically found being made and sold by street vendors in Venezuela and Columbia.

 ![arepa]({{ '/assets/images/tampa/arepa.jpg' }})

 ## Cachapa
 Cachapa's are similar to Arepas with a couple of small differences.
-Cachapa's are used iwth precooked ground corn flour instead of fresh corn and cachapa's are typically sweatened by adding sugar.
+Cachapa's are uses precooked ground corn flour instead of fresh corn and cachapa's are typically sweatened by adding sugar.
 Otherwise, they almost look a like and easily confused for one another.

 ![cachapa]({{ '/assets/images/tampa/cachapa.jpg' }})